SergeGaliullin/ChessMindMap/README.md

 # ChessMindMap
-Program that helps to discipline your mind
+Program that helps to discipline your mind.
+Written with Python and Tkinter